 For repair crews on the Cabin John Bridge, life between the fast lanes is not easy.

-This week the ironworkers have swung into night action.
-They have started setting monstrous steel girders, weighing more than 30 tons, on top of concrete piers, shaped like angular hourglasses 50 feet tall.
+This week the ironworkers have swung into some night action, setting monstrous steel girders, weighing more than 30 tons, on top of concrete piers, shaped like angular hourglasses 50 feet tall.

+About 10 men work the 9 p.m.-to-5 a.m. shift.
 "What it's like?
-Tough man, tough," Rice said.
+Tough man, tough," said Montia Rice, the project manager for the steel erecting operation.
 "The weather, traffic.
 Have you ever worked at 22 below?"

-Hall refers to the angry motorists who get caught in one-mile traffic backups on Friday night or in the wee hours of the morning when lanes are closed for such operations as erecting the steel.
+Hall refers to the angry motorists who get caught in one-mile backups on Friday night or in the wee hours of the morning when two or three lanes may be closed.

-"I've been called names I never knew existed," confided the grizzled Rice.
-Rice, who lives in Fairfax, has helped build some of the world's largest bridges all over the country for 38 years.
+"I've been called names I never knew existed," confided the grizzled Rice, who has been building bridges for 38 years.

-As work progresses, the night crew members will increase so that, by midsummer, they will be doing 50 percent of all the work, says Lane Construction Corp.'s Mike Costa, who is managing the Cabin John Bridge redecking.
+As work progresses, the night crew will increase; by midsummer they will be doing half of the work.